 The financial records of SBL shall be audited annually by an independent CPA firm that has a significant group of nonprofit clients.
-The Finance/Audit/Investment Committee shall be responsible for selecting the audit firm to conduct the annual audit.
-If the same audit firm conducts the audit for more than five consecutive years, the committee shall review the firm's services and decide if the firm or the audit partner needs to rotate.
+The more than five consecutive years, the committee shall review the firm's services and decide if the firm or the audit partner needs to rotate.